BankingofThings/BoT-NodeJS-SDK/README.md

 ![readme-header](readme-header.png)

 FINN enables your IoT devices to perform seamless autonomous payments on your behalf.
-For more information, visit us at [makethingsfinn.com](makethingsfinn.com).
+For more information, visit us at [makethingsfinn.com](makethingsfinn.com)

 # Requirements
 This SDK works on Debian devices like Raspberry Pi or a regular Ubuntu.

 # Getting Started
-Visit our official documentation on docs.bankingofthings.io for a complete overview.
+Visit our [official documentation](https://docs.bankingofthings.io) for a complete overview.
 The main steps are:

 - Setting up your device (e.g. a Raspberry Pi)
 - Installing the SDK